jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/calibration.rst

 *************************

-* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK console.
-The dVRK console must be running at the same time, with the options ``-s``
+* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK system.
+The dVRK system must be running at the same time, with the options ``-s``
 * ROS package ``dvrk_python``
 * Compatible with **dVRK-Si SUJ only**
 * https://github.com/jhu-dvrk/dvrk_python/tree/devel/scripts